JWalshe86/Nags-With-Notions2.0/README.md

 ## Technologies used 🧑‍💻

-- Snapedit to blur background
+- Snapedit to blur background in hero image
 ## Languages used

 - Python 🐍